pote/planet.rb/README.md

 So feel free to customize planet.rb layouts any way you see fit (but please don't take away the author.html file!
 You should definitely give credit to the author of hte post)

+## Full automated setup

+I never took the time to write properly about this, but the lovely people at [Nilenso Software](http://nilenso.com/) - who's [blog](http://blog.nilenso.com) is powered by planet.rb - wrote an [amazing blog post](http://blog.nilenso.com/blog/2013/09/16/octopress-planet-dot-rb-and-the-nilenso-blog/) explaining their setup and reasons to pick their stack.

+If you are unsure of how planet.rb should be used make sure to check their blog post and setup, they have it figured out. :)

 ## Migrate your blog to Octopress using planet.rb!